hunghuynh1110/PatternAnalysis-2025/recognition/convnext_alzheimer_49384848/README.md

 ## Training Process

-The model was trained on the ADNI dataset using PyTorch framework.
-The model was trained for 450 epochs with early stopping based on validation loss to prevent overfitting.
-The AdamW optimizer was used to improve training stability and reduce overfitting through weight decay.
-Regularization schemes such as Label Smoothing [[7]](#label-smoothing) and Stochastic Depth [[4]](#stochastic-depth) were used to improve generalization.
+- The model was trained on the ADNI dataset using PyTorch framework.
+The model was trained for 400 epochs with early stopping based on validation loss to prevent overfitting.
+- The AdamW optimizer was used to improve training stability and reduce overfitting through weight decay.
+Regularization schemes such as Label Smoothing [[7]](#label-smoothing) and Drop Path [[4]](#drop-path) were used to improve generalization.
+- Schedule CutMix and MixUp were also used during training to help preven overfitting and increase overall generalization [[9]](#schedule-cutmix-mixup)

+#### Stochastic Weight Averaging (SWA)

+We adopt **Stochastic Weight Averaging (SWA)** in the final phase of training to improve generalization.
+SWA maintains a running average of model weights sampled near the end of training (here: starting at **80%** of epochs) and evaluates the averaged model at test time.
+This simple change nudges the solution toward a **wider/flatter optimum**, which is linked to better out-of-distribution robustness and smoother loss/accuracy curves [[10]](#swa-izmailov), [[12]](#swa-blog).
+In our PyTorch implementation we use `torch.optim.swa_utils.AveragedModel` and perform a one-pass **BatchNorm statistics update** with `torch.optim.swa_utils.update_bn(train_loader, swa_model)` before saving/evaluating the SWA weights [[11]](#swa-averagedmodel).

 The main hyperparameters used in the training process are summarized in [Table 2](#hyperparameters)